Respect for Residential Spaces

 - Damage existed when I moved into the room – Students are responsible for noting any pre-existing damage on the Room Condition & Inventory Form (RCI) when they move into the room.
 RCIs were checked before damage was assess.

 To submit a damage billing appeal, please go to the following form.
 This form must be submitted by the student.
 All appeals must be received within 21 days of the email notification that a damage billing charge is being posted to the student account.

 Appeals will be reviewed by the Damage Appeal Committee.
+End of year damages are reviewed after the 21-day appeal period.
 All appeals are decided based on the written or photographic documentation of the condition of the room.
 If the documentation shows that a charge is inappropriate, the student account will be credited.
 If, however, the documentation shows that the damage was appropriate, the charges will remain.
 The committee will send the outcome to the student by email.
 All decision regarding appeals are considered final.